South Huron Trail

 “People used words like gorgeous, quiet, and peaceful to describe the trail,” Shapton said.
 “They love to see the different species of plants as well as birds and other animals.”

 Survey respondents also said they enjoy signs that identify tree species, the shingles on the bridge to provide better grip, the fact the trail is well-maintained and safe, and the fact it provides a way to bicycle into Exeter without being on a roadway.
 They also liked the activities the trail offered (such as fishing or hiking) and areas where children can learn and play.

 The survey also revealed economic spin-offs of the trail.
 Most of the trail users were from the Exeter area but many were visitors to the area.
 Shapton said the trail has not only health and nature benefits but economic benefits as well.
 “I talked to people from London and other communities who come to the Exeter area regularly for day trips including visits to the South Huron Trail as well as shopping and dining,” she said.
 “I have received some great positive comments about the trail.”

-The year 2019 marks 15 years since the watershed community completed construction on the MacNaughton-Morrison Section of the South Huron Trail, a trail that links an urban community directly with nature, with accessibility and offering social, recreational, health, environmental, and economic benefits to the community.
+The year 2024 will mark 20 years since the watershed community completed construction on the MacNaughton-Morrison Section of the South Huron Trail, a trail that links an urban community directly with nature, with accessibility and offering social, recreational, health, environmental, and economic benefits to the community.

 For permitted (and prohibited) uses, please visit the 'Permitted Uses' web page at this link: